dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 7.2.2 What Would Be Done Differently

-With hindsight, several aspects of the research process could have been more efficient:
+With hindsight, several aspects could have been more efficient—though it's unclear whether I'd have listened to this advice at the start:

-1. **Earlier Literature Depth**: The Chapter 2 literature review could have been conducted earlier in the process.
-Understanding the full landscape of AI-assisted education before implementation would have better positioned the contribution within existing research and potentially avoided exploratory dead-ends.
+1. **Earlier Literature Depth**: The Chapter 2 literature review could have been conducted earlier.
+I started coding almost immediately after the initial proposal, eager to see if the approach would work.
+Spending more time understanding existing research might have helped me avoid some dead ends (direct JSON generation, for instance, had been tried and documented as problematic).
+But there's also value in discovering limitations firsthand rather than just reading about them.

-2. **Prerequisite Graph Modeling from Start**: The 45% prerequisite accuracy limitation (Section 6.2.2) could have been avoided by incorporating topological sorting into the initial architecture.
+2. **Prerequisite Graph Modeling from Start**: The 45% prerequisite accuracy limitation (Section 6.2.2) is the result I'm least satisfied with.
+Looking back, I should have recognized earlier that prerequisite sequencing is a hard constraint requiring algorithmic enforcement, not a soft constraint the model could learn from examples.
 The lesson: pedagogical constraints should be architectural primitives, not post-processing additions.
 Hard constraints (prerequisite sequencing) cannot be reliably learned—they require explicit enforcement.

+This limitation represents the biggest gap between what the system demonstrates (feasibility) and what it would need for production use (reliability).
+If I had another month, topological sorting would be the first thing I'd implement.

 3. **Ablation Studies**: The evaluation could have included ablation studies testing individual architectural components (e.g., markdown generation without RAG retrieval, index selection without pedagogical boosting).
 This would have more precisely attributed performance improvements to specific design decisions rather than evaluating the complete system holistically.